mavlink/MAVSDK-docs/en/api_reference/classdronecore_1_1_offboard.md

 ```

-Set the velocity body coordinates coordinates and yaw angular rate.
+Set the velocity body coordinates and yaw angular rate.

 **Parameters**